-Yes you do.
+Yes, you do.
 Each year, you probably earn money from a number of sources, of which Airtasker might be one.
 Others might include income from employment, income from other businesses you run and investment income from things like bank interest, share dividends or rental income from property.
 All of this income is taxable.
-So, you need to keep a record of all the tasks you do using Airtasker and the amounts you earn from those tasks.
-That income needs to be disclosed as business income on your tax return.
-You need to record the gross amount that customers pay you, not the net amount you receive after Airtasker has taken out its fees/charges
+You need to keep a record of all the tasks you do using Airtasker and the amounts you earn from each of those tasks.
+That income needs to be disclosed as business income on your tax return and you need to record the gross amount that customers pay you, not the net amount you receive after Airtasker has taken out its fees/charges.

 CAN I CLAIM ANY DEDUCTIONS AGAINST MY AIRTASKER INCOME?

-The good news is, yes you can.
-Any expenses which you incur in generating your Airtasker income are deductible.
-Here are some examples of what you could be looking to deduct.
+Yes you can.
+Any expenses incurred in generating your Airtasker income are deductible.

-Deductions can be claimed for the business use proportion of the following:
+Deductions that can be claimed for the business include a proportion of the following:

 - Public Transport